I think that a warm pot of beans whenever you want them is at least half the reason for owning a pressure cooker.

 I recommend letting the pressure release naturally for as long as you're able before the beans are needed.
 This helps the beans retain their shape.

-5 Using and storing your beans: The beans are ready to use right away.
-Let leftover beans cool in their cooking liquid, then refrigerate in a covered container for up to a week or freeze for up to 3 months.
+5 Using and storing your beans: The beans can be strained and used right away, or cooled and stored in their cooking liquid.
+They will keep for up to a week refrigerated or up to 3 months in the freezer.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to How To Make Fast, No-Soak Beans in the Pressure Cooker on Simply Recipes.
 Thank you!Print